ecr007/English-World/Phrases-Vocabulary/W.md

 Wake: (verb) To cease sleeping and become conscious.
 Past Tense: Woke | Past Participle: Woken | E.g: I wake up early every morning.

 Weaknesses: Refers to the limitations, disadvantages or challenges associated with a particular approach, technology or solution.

+We have identified this issue and a fix is being implemented.

+Word-of-mouth: refers to the passing of information or recommendations from one person to another through informal communication.